danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

     - [ ] 2.2.4 Testing and Debugging
         - Programs often tend to fail on special cases of the input.
 Such cases need to be carefully identified and tested.

+        - The dependencies among the classes and functions of a program introduce a hierarchy.
+Namely, a component A is above a component B in the hierarchy if A depends upon B, such as when function A calls function B, or function A relies on a parameters that is an instance of class B.

+        - There are two main testing strategies, top-down and bottom-up, which differ in the order in which components are tested.

+        - Top-down testing proceeds from the top of the bottom of the program hierarchy.
+It is typically used in conjunction with stubbing, a boot-strapping technique that replaces a lower-level component with a stub, a replacement for the component that simulates the functionality of the original.
+For example, if function A calls function B to get the first line of a file, when testing A we can replace B with a stub that returns a fixed string.

+        - Bottom-up testing proceeds from lower-level components to higher-level components.
+For example, bottom-levels functions, which do not invoke other functions, are tested first, followed by functions that call only bottom-level functions, and so on.

+        - Similarly a class that does not depend upon any other classes can be tested before antoher class that depends on the former.
+This form of testing is usually described as unit testing, as the functionality of a specific component is tested in isolation of the larger software project.

 - ### 2.3 Class Definitions
     - Some introduction about de 2.3 point chapter Class Definitions here